 Our mission is to train social epidemiologists who can apply principles of social justice, a core set of epidemiologic skills, and substantive knowledge to study the complex relations between the social environment and health.
+These are our goals.

 - Provide students with the necessary training and support in advanced social epidemiological methods, theory, and research approaches through course work, seminars, and applied research opportunities.